beallen/ANBC/_pages/colletidae/colletidae.md

 Colletid bees are often referred to as plasterer or cellophane bees because they apply a lining to their nests to protect their young from soil moisture and fungi.
 Unlike other bees, they have short, forked tongues which they use to apply a transparent, cellophane-like material to their brood cells.
 Many are solitary ground nesters, sometimes forming large aggregations.
 Others nest in cavities such as hollow twigs.
 Many colletid bees do not have pollen-carrying hairs because they carry pollen in their internal crops.

+In our 2018 survey, we detected three species in this family.
+These species were rare in our survey data and were detected at only 3 of 72 survey locations.

 <h2>Colletes</h2>

 Colletes are medium-sized, hairy bees with angled eyes so their face looks heart-shaped.
 They are black with well-defined abdominal hair bands.